 Don’t underestimate the small NEX body of the Takamine GN93CE because it has the power to wow the crowd.
 From the comfortable slim mahogany neck, the scalloped X-braced solid spruce top to the preamp onboard, GN93CE is a complete package.
 It provides fast play, at the same time, delivers clear, full-bodied richness, projection, and volume.

 At the back, you can see a special construction of the three-piece rosewood/quilt maple giving this guitar its distinct sound.
-The Takamine TK-40D preamp system gives you a built-in tuner, 3-band EQ and gain controls, notch filter, along with EQ bypass and mid-contour switches for more tonal versatility.
+The Takamine TK-40D preamp system gives you a built-in tuner, 3-band EQ and gains controls, notch filter, along with EQ bypass and mid-contour switches for more tonal versatility.
 Whether plugged in or unplugged, Takamine GN93CE has a lot of potential for its price.

 - Electronics are superb